 Check Server Status

 It’s a good habit to keep checking the server status of your websites and hosting if you own many websites.
-You may also need to check server status if you are using the internet and you are unable to connect to some specific website.
-Checking server status may reveal whether you are blocked by the server or the server is down.
+When you're unable to connect to a specific website then you might need to check website status to figure out the server status.
+This will enable you to check if the website is down or blocked by the server.

-If the server of your websites goes down, that means the user will not be able to log on or browse your websites.
+If the website server is down, this means the user will not be able to log on or browse your websites.
 It will results in loss of traffic, earning and ranking as well.
 It’s a critical issue and must be tracked carefully and regularly.
 This Check Server Status tool will let you know if your server is active or down.
+In short, can also be termed as website status checker.
 Similarly, if you are trying to browse a website and website is not responding, there can be many reasons for that.
 One of the reason can be the down status of that server.
-In that case, you won’t be able to browse that website.
-One of the other reasons can be the slow internet so to be sure about the actual reason; you must check the server status of the website you are trying to connect.
+In such case, you won’t be able to browse that website.
+One of the other reasons can be the slow internet.
+So to check website server status in terms of HTTPS code you must try this tool and make your confirmations.

-There can be plenty of technical issues and problems which result in down status of the server.
+There can be plenty of technical issues and problems which can result in server down status.
 We don’t need to dig out these technical details if we are using the services of some hosting provider.
 It’s their concern to check and resolve the technical problems.
 But this can be our concern if we are using our VPS or Dedicated or Personal Web Server.
 What so ever, server down status prevents the users from accessing your website and this can be critical for your business?

 Problems can’t be stopped, but measures can be taken to reduce the loss and risk.
 The top-ranked hosting services providers take adequate measures to reduce the risk of down server status in case of any breakdown.
 One of the tricks they play is the backup servers which gets activated as the main server goes down.
 When a user tries to connect the website during that time, they are redirected to the server to the backup server, and hence it takes a little extra delay in accessing the website.

-You while standing at the user end can’t tell exactly what the problem is with your website if you can’t access it but you can guess the issue by using some tool or utility like this Check Server Status tool on Search Engine Reports.
+You while standing at the user end can’t tell exactly what the problem is with your website if you can’t access it but you can guess the issue by using some tool or utility like this server status checker tool on Search Engine Reports.
 This guess will base on the response from the server given to this Check Server Status tool.
 This response will be a brief report followed by a three-digit code.
 This code can give your webmaster a good idea about the issue and issue can be resolved if it comes within their limits and jurisdictions.

-The good thing about this Check Server Status tool is that you can check the Server Status of multiple URLs at the same time.
-It allows you to check the server status of up to 100 URLs or dthe omains at the same time.
+The good thing about this Server Status Checker tool is that you can check the Server Status of multiple URLs at the same time.
+It allows you to check the server status of up to 10 URLs or domains at the same time.
 No other free tool lets you check so many URLs rather they cost you for this service.
 While Search Engine Reports offering this premium tool free of cost to its users just to bring ease to them.
 If you don’t have the idea about the codes and their meanings that comes as a response from the server, here we will tell you briefly about these codes and their meanings:

 - 200 – If you see this code as server response then nothing to worry as it means Server is OK and responding to the requests.